AndriiSmith/wpforms-devtools-chrome-ext/README.md

 # DevTools Extension for WPForms

-A browser extension that provides advanced development tools and utilities for WPForms developers.
+A browser extension that provides development tools and utilities for WPForms developers.

 ## Features